Manage Experiment Templates

 Check out the forked repository to your local machine

-If you haven't already, add yourself as a maintainer to
+If you haven't already, add yourself as a maintainer to maintainers/<unique-identifier-of-your-org>/description.yml

-(see, e.g., maintainer Steadybit).Download your created template from the platform and save it to a new folder in
+Download your created template from the platform and save it to a new folder in templates/<short-name-of-the-template>/template.json

 .
 Please ensure the template's description includes a short explanation, motivation, and structure overview.
 Also, you have to parameterize all environment-specifics via template placeholders.

-Add a
+Add a description.yml

-to the foldertemplates/<short-name-of-the-template>
+to the folder templates/<short-name-of-the-template>

-which references your maintainer, the repository location and license information (see, e.g., description.yml for template EC2 restart).Add your template to the index.json's
+which references your maintainer, the repository location and license information (see, e.g., description.yml for template EC2 restart).

-array and update the Unix timestamplastChange
+array and update the Unix timestamp lastChange

-so that users can import it to their Steadybit platform via hub connection.Create a pull request from your forked repository to reliability-hub-db and wait for feedback from us or the community!
+Create a pull request from your forked repository to reliability-hub-db and wait for feedback from us or the community!

 We're looking forward to your valuable experiment template! 🎉